A Guide to Drupal + Magento Integration

 Are the connectors compatible with tax services like Avalara?

-Yes, the connectors are fully compatible with tax service provides like Avalara.
+Yes, the connectors are fully compatible with tax service providers like Avalara.

 Do the connectors support promotions?